psychicEgg/EDHM/README.md

 https://github.com/psychicEgg/EDHM/releases/tag/v1.5

+If you prefer not to configure the mod manually (in a text editor) then please use the UI listed below

-This will be the final update pre-Odyssey
+This will be the final update of EDHM until Odyssey

 -------------------------------------------------------------------------
 **EDHM Discussion:**